semicolon-village/aws_educate/README.md

 # aws_educate
-All code and documentation concerning AWS educate
+All code and documentation concerning AWS educate with Semicolon.
+This is a test run on the platform